wsvoboda/algo-friday-omdb-exercise/README.md

 ### Easy
-1. Your boss, want to keep a User's name in a global state variable to use in other components.
+1. Your project manager, want to keep a User's name in a global state variable to use in other components.
 Create a way to change the name of the default User in the sub-heading on the main page by using Redux.

 ### Medium
 1. Your project manager is planning on adding more pages to the project.
 He/She/They is asking you to refactor